Kalle0x12/pybind11/README.md

 Python.
 A system of sparse linear equations in CSR (Compressed Sparse Row) representation is delivered from Python to LIS by means of a set of NumPy arrays.
 The solution vector x of the equation A x = b is returned as a NumPy array to Python in place.
-The solver's configuration (type of solver or preconditioner and other parameters) is passed as a command string from Python to LIS.
+The LIS solver's configuration (type of solver or preconditioner and other parameters) is passed as a command string from Python to LIS.
+The Paralution-Solver is hard-coded.
+An very experimental patch was applied to Paralution to test a zero copy approach.